Gingerdead Man vs. Evil Bong: Production

 While directing Gingerdead Man 2: Passion of the Crust and Gingerdead Man 3: Saturday Night Cleaver, William Butler had struck a deal with Charles Band that allowed him to do whatever he wanted, as long as his ideas fit within the films' budgets.
 Expecting the deal to continue, Butler had explored some ideas for a potential fourth movie involving the Gingerdead Man assassinating Santa Claus at the North Pole.
 Band turned down the proposed sequel, stating, "No way.
 You've gone too far!"

 As a result, Butler left the series, and Band directed the next entry, a crossover with another Full Moon series: Evil Bong.
 The film largely ignores the events of the Gingerdead Man sequels and instead serves as a follow-up to the original film as well as Evil Bong 3D: The Wrath of Bong.

 Bob Ramos replaced Butler as the voice of the Gingerdead Man, while John Karyus provided the live-action mouth used for the character’s talking scenes.

 Release

-Gingerdead Man vs Evil Bong began streaming on the Full Moon Features app in October 2013, with a wider release in November 2013 and a DVD release in January 2014.
+Gingerdead Man vs Evil Bong began streaming on the Full Moon Features app in October 2013, with a wider release in November 2013.
 It became available to rent on November 3, 2013 on Google Play, and Prime Video.
 In April 2022, the film became available to stream on Apple TV.
-The film was released on Blu-ray for the first time on September 26, 2024, as part of a box set that also includes the first three Gingerdead Man films and the spin-off The Gingerweed Man.